estefvazquez/scDeconvolution/README.md

 ***

-June 28th 2024
+**EMBL-EBI course 2024**

 -Datasets and associated metadata: PDAC TCGA (bulk RNA-seq downsampled, PDAC single-cell reference)

 -Inference of cell-types using BayesPrism, Bisque, CIBERSORTx, and EPIC

--Open the sc_deconvolution.Rmd file to continue with the code.
+-Instructions: Open the sc_deconvolution.Rmd file to continue with the code.
 You have all the necessary R libraries and input data in your virtual machine.

 ***